 General.
 Manufactured housing provides an alternative in urban, suburban and rural areas to other forms of new low-cost housing such as site-built housing and condominiums, and to existing housing such as pre-owned homes and apartments.
-According to statistics published by the Institute for Building Technology and Safety ("IBTS") and the United States Department of Commerce, Bureau of the Census, for the 2015 calendar year, manufactured housing wholesale shipments of homes constructed in accordance with the National Manufactured Home Construction and Safety Standards promulgated by HUD ("HUD code") accounted for an estimated 12.3% of all new single-family homes sold.
+According to statistics published by the Institute for Building Technology and Safety ("IBTS") and the United States Department of Commerce, Bureau of the Census, for the 2016 calendar year, manufactured housing wholesale shipments of homes constructed in accordance with the National Manufactured Home Construction and Safety Standards promulgated by HUD ("HUD code") accounted for an estimated 12.6% of all new single-family homes sold.

-According to data reported by the Manufactured Housing Institute ("MHI"), during calendar year 2015, our industry shipped approximately 71,000 HUD code manufactured homes.
-This followed approximately 64,000 homes shipped in 2014, 60,000 in 2013, 55,000 in 2012 and 52,000 shipped in calendar year 2011, the lowest levels since shipment statistics began to be recorded in 1959.
-Annual home shipments from 2006 to 2015 were less than the annual home shipments for each of the 40 years from 1963 to 2005.
-For the past 10 and 20-year periods, annual home shipments averaged 70,000 and 158,000, respectively.
-While industry HUD code manufactured home shipments improved modestly during the three most recent years, the manufactured housing industry continues to operate at relatively low levels compared to historical shipment statistics.
+According to data reported by the Manufactured Housing Institute ("MHI"), during calendar year 2016, our industry shipped approximately 81,000 HUD code manufactured homes.
+This followed approximately 71,000 homes shipped in 2015, 64,000 in 2014, 60,000 in 2013 and 55,000 shipped in calendar year 2012, among the lowest levels since industry shipment statistics began to be recorded in 1959.
+Annual home shipments from 2009 to 2016 were less than the annual home shipments for each of the 40 years from 1969 to 2008.
+While industry HUD code manufactured homes shipment at relatively low levels compared to historical shipment statistics.